OPGAMING188/fghfghg/README.md

 ## The Folder (opies-discord-presence) go into the file:
 >resources
 ---
-## Make sure not to do touch any of the code.
+## Make sure not to  touch any of the code.
 The only stuff you can modify is what is explained in the modify.txt file, this can be located in the folder:
 >opies-discord-presence
 ---
 ## Now!
 Simply press the green "Clone or download" button and put the folder (opies-discord-presence) in your resources folder for your server!
 GLHF